Professor of Law and Philosophy

 The Tort Law & Social Equality Project (hyperlink to: www.tortlawandsocialequality.ca), which Professor Moreau runs together with Professors Zoe Sinel (UWO) and Professor Jean Thomas (Queen’s) involves a database tracking the impact of a variety of torts and tort law rules on minority groups in Canada, as well as a monthly Discussion Forum promoting awareness of the ways in which tort law perpetuates social inequalities.
 See, in connection with this project, the paper “Beyond Anti-Discrimination Law: Combatting Subordination Through Other Laws, such as Tort Law.”

-“Institutional Roles and Morality” is a research project in normative ethics, which explores the many ways in which morality is structured by our institutional roles and the obligations to which they give rise.
+“Unjust Institutions and Moral Obligations” is a research project in normative ethics, which explores the many ways in which morality is structured by our institutional roles and the obligations to which they give rise.
 For two draft papers connected to this project, see “Morality and Role Obligations” and “Objectionable Obligations” (draft paper).

-“Systemic Discrimination and Violence Against Indigenous Women” is a research project in legal philosophy and discrimination law, which asks what we can learn about systemic discrimination —its nature and its self-perpetuating mechanisms— by considering the many forms of institutional discrimination that Indigenous women in Canada have faced, which has been extensively documented in the Final Report of Canada’s National Inquiry into Missing and Murdered Indigenous Women and Girls."
+“Systemic Discrimination" is a research project in legal philosophy and discrimination law, which asks what we can learn about systemic discrimination —in particular, about its self-perpetuating mechanisms.
+Work includes a paper on the discrimination that Indigenous women in Canada have faced, examining the Final Report of Canada’s National Inquiry into Missing and Murdered Indigenous Women and Girls, and a project with Rebecca Cook on systemic discrimination and CEDAW.

 Involvement with the Legal Profession